tudip-technologies/ecorepay-magento/README.md

 ecorepay-magento
 ================

-As of now, there are no EcorePay payment gateway module available for Magento.
+As of now, there is no EcorePay payment gateway module available for Magento.

 This repository introduces Ecorepay payment gateway module for Magento.